 It is led by Donna Cox, director of the Advanced Visualization Laboratory at the National Center for Supercomputing Applications, which has created data-driven visualizations seen by millions of people in productions for IMAX theaters, planetariums, museums, and science television programs.
-Other project collaborators are Thomas Lucas, producer/director of more than 30 major science documentary films; and the Blue Waters and Extreme Science and Engineering Discovery Environment (XSEDE) projects.

 - Social science, ecology, pandemic and disease modeling

 - Lifecycle of stars, black holes, space weather, evolution of the universe